kherge/java.reflect/README.md

         Method method = findMethod(myObject, "myMethodName");
         Method method = findMethod(myObject, "myMethodName", TypeA.class, TypeB.class); // etc.

+        // Retrieve any reflected method by class for a given name.
+        Method method = findAnyMethod(MyClass.class, "myMethodName");

+        // Retrieve any reflected method by object for a given name.
+        Method method = findAnyMethod(myObject, "myMethodName");

         // Invoke a static method and retrieve its result.
         String myString = invokeMethod(MyClass.class, "myMethodName", "arg A", "arg B"); // etc.

         // Invoke an instance method and retrieve its result.
         String myString = invokeMethod(myObject, "myMethodName", "arg A", "arg B"); // etc.

+        // Invoke any static method with a given name and retrieve its result.
+        String myString = invokeAnyMethod(MyClass.class, "myMethodName", "arg A", "arg B"); // etc.

+        // Invoke any instance method with a given name and retrieve its result.
+        String myString = invokeAnyMethod(myObject, "myMethodName", "arg A", "arg B"); // etc.
     }
 }
 ```